Vincent-the-gamer/fast-dirpy/README.md

 ### Use in command line

-> [!IMPORTANT]
 > Some website listed in [Supported Websites](#supported-websites) requires Google Chrome installed for Puppeteer use.
-You have to use a config file.
+You have to use a config file or give parameter of puppeteer executable path.

 #### Get Direct Link